 Skip to main content

-Every bid you submit through the reservation flow is tracked under your Portfolio.
+Track submitted bids from the My GPUs Bids page, view bid details and lifecycle status, update or withdraw editable bids, and understand what happens after acceptance.
+Every bid you submit through the reservation flow is tracked under My GPUs.
 The Bids page gives you a full view of submitted and in-flight offers so you can monitor their progress, update them while they’re still editable, or withdraw them before they’re reviewed.

 The Bids list

-Open Portfolio → Bids to see all bids your tenant has submitted.
+Open My GPUs → Bids to see all bids your tenant has submitted.
 Each row shows:

-• GPU label and quantity: the GPU model and count you bid on.
+• GPU label and quantity: the GPU model and node count you bid on.

 • Operator and site: the provider and facility associated with the inventory.